kwertyops/byte-of-python/src/dictionary_basics.md

              'Kebede': '847-439-4312',
              'Desta': '847-439-4312' }
 ```
 Each name is the key, and the phone numbers are the associated values.
 The key type is `str`, which is immutable as required.
 Here, the value is also a `str`, but note that the value *is allowed* to be mutable.
 For example, the value could be a list of associated phone numbers.
-Duplicate names are not allowed, but duplicate values are.
+Duplicate names are not allowed, but duplicate values are allowed (in this example, two people could share the same phone number).

 Another way to create a dictionary is with the `dict()` function.
 Pass a list of tuples representing the key/value pairs.
 The `phonebook` above could equally have been created with this line: